jopemachine-playground/mac-sync-config/README.md

 ### `mac-sync-configs.yaml`

-Below example upload the config file to `configs` folder of the repository.
+Below example upload specified config files to `mac-sync-configs` folder of the repository.

 Example: